Ravi Ranjan

-Justice Ravi Ranjan (born 20 December 1960) is an Indian Judge.
-He is former Chief Justice of Jharkhand High Court and Judge of Punjab and Haryana High Court and Patna High Court.
+Justice Ravi Ranjan (born 20 December 1960) is a retired Indian judge and former Chief Justice of Jharkhand High Court.
+He also served as a judge of Punjab and Haryana High Court and Patna High Court.

 Career

-Ravi Ranjan was born in a Bhumihar Brahmin family in 1960 at Patna.
+Ravi Ranjan was born in 1960 at Patna.
 He passed M.Sc. in geology from Patna University, and LL.B. from Patna Law College in 1989.
 He was awarded Ph.D. in geology from Patna University.
 He joined Civil Engineering Department of the Bihar College of Engineering as a part-time Lecturer.
 After completion of LL.B., Ranjan joined Patna High Court for legal practice.
 He was appointed by Union of India as Senior Standing Counsel on 26 June 2004.
 On 14 July 2008 Ranjan was elevated as an Additional Judge of Patna High Court.
 He became the permanent Judge on 16 January 2010.
 He was appointed the Chief Justice of High Court of Jharkhand on 17 November 2019.
 He was retired on 19 December 2022.